alexanderthclark/Stats1101/book/_build/html/_sources/bayes.md

 Bayes' Theorem is used whenever we want to solve for what is on the left side and what is on the right side is already known (in any of the three expressions above).
 This is useful, because often you'll receive conditional probabilities that transpose the more interesting quantity, like in the following example.

-**Example**: A medical test gives a false positive 1% of the time and a false negative 0% of the time.
+**Example 1**: A medical test gives a false positive 1% of the time and a false negative 0% of the time.
 The test is for a rare condition.
 Prior to testing, the probability that a randomly chosen individual has the condition is 0.5%.
 What is the probability of having the condition, given a positive test?

 First, we write down what we are given.
 From the false positive information,